DraftKings Sportsbook Promo: Double Your Money With +75 Spread For NBA Opening Night

 Double your Money for NBA Opening Night at DraftKings Sportsbook

-If you’ve yet to register with DraftKings Sportsbook, there are a few steps to follow in order to take advantage of this deal.
+Those yet to register with DraftKings Sportsbook can follow a few steps in order to take advantage of this deal.

 - Register and create a DraftKings Sportsbook account — a quick and easy process to complete.
 Get started by clicking right here.